If the thought of receiving your power bill EVERY WEEK sends a cold shiver down your spine, we completely understand. And you’re not alone.

 - Your dashboard: which displays the spot price forecast, your usage patterns and the market patterns for every half hour, how much you’ve spent on electricity that day, and also what you’ve saved at the end of each billing period (compared with what you would have paid with your old retailer).

-- The Flick app: which gives you a quick, live view of what prices are doing in real-time, so you can make the most of cheap power prices.
+- The Flick app: which gives you a quick, live view of what prices are doing in real-time, so you can make the most of cheap power prices through our Freestyle plan.
 It lets you set and receive price alerts based on NZ electricity prices or emission levels, and gives you access to billing info from your smart device.

 Another big tick in the box of weekly billing is that it helps us quickly identify issues and sort them out.
 So if you start working from home or your hot water cylinder springs a leak and your power bill suddenly skyrockets, we can immediately tell that something’s up and help you get it sorted (check out our ‘How much is your hot water cylinder costing you?’ and ’What’s your User plan, Stan?’ blogs for more info).